 While these results are a key part in monitoring and tracking each pupil, Housemistresses or Housemasters (HMs) also play a crucial role in their personal development.
 In each House, HMs and tutors know a great deal about their own pupils.
 They see their work ethic in House, they are much more aware of how organised all their charges are, and they also know a lot more about what social and emotional concerns each pupil might have in these difficult teenage years.

-They share this information with members of the Upper School Senior Leadership Team, enabling each pupil to receive appropriate support as necessary.
+They share this information with members of the Senior School Senior Leadership Team, enabling each pupil to receive appropriate support as necessary.

 In addition, there are many more opportunities for teachers to exchange information on how each pupil is getting on.
 With that in mind, more precise expectations for each pupil can be constructed by using aptitude testing and the knowledge that their Housemistress or Housemaster and Tutors have built up over the time they have spent with them.